📅 Last Updated: July 11, 2024

 What do I need to qualify for bridge financing?

-Requirements for a bridge loan depend on the lender you choose to work with.
+Requirements for a bridge loan depend on the lender you work with.
 While some lenders will evaluate your credit score, income and overall financial health, other lenders may put more importance on the equity in your home.
 Generally, you should qualify so long as you have a copy of the Sale Agreement and the Purchase Agreement.

 Does bridge financing require a deposit?